3LISP FUNDAMENTALS

 Introducing Global Variables

-Use defvar to introduce a global variable without a value.
+Use defvar to introduce a global variable.

-value, you can't simply redefine the defvar and recompile the form.
+To rebind a value to a defvar variable, you need to call setf on the variable.
+To change the initial value, you can't simply redefine the defvar and recompile the form.

 (defvar *debug* t)